Two teens assist stranded Albuquerque drivers during storm

 - Investigation: Video: Young DWI suspect says officer raped her

-“I was like, ‘We should just go help people because I guarantee there’s going to be help needed,'” said one of the teens.

-And that’s exactly what they did, driving around town and stopping to pull cars out of the snow, eventually navigating their Ford pickup to the mess at Alameda and Coors bypass, where the icy hill gave way to a 30-car pileup.
+That’s exactly what they did.
+The duo drove around town and stopped to pull cars out of the snow.
+They eventually navigated their Ford pickup to the mess at Alameda and Coors bypass, where the icy hill gave way to a 30-car pileup.

 Valdez and Castaneda made their way around the barricade and started knocking on car windows.
 The teens say, they were just happy they could use their skills to make a difference.